Meeting future rail skills demand

 Image

-Working closely with industry we have developed a Future Skills Framework.
-The Framework provides clarity around future skills demand.
+Working closely with industry, NRAP has developed a Future Skills Framework.

-It identifies the new technologies that are driving demand, and the 16 critical roles and associated skills needed to build, run and maintain them.
+This identifies the new technologies and the 16 critical roles and skills needed to build, run and maintain a better rail system.
+We are working with industry on agreed training so we can develop a national skills base.

-The Framework also identifies adaptive skills.
-These are the social and cognitive skills that all workers will need as changes to the sector affect their day-to-day tasks.
-Adaptive skills include:
+The Framework also identifies other social and cognitive skills that all workers will need as changes to the sector affect their day-to-day tasks.

 • Digital literacy